MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Experiments: Effectiveness of Rewards for Tool-Use Alignment (RQ3)

-To demonstrate the effectiveness of our reward design in addressing tool invocation errors, \autoref{fig:tool_invalid_rate} presents the invalid tool call rate during training for each of the five reward settings from our ablation study.
-The results show that the choice of reward components leads to distinct learning behaviors.
-Settings that lack the tool validation reward ($R_{\text{v}}$), such as Settings 1 and 2, fail to effectively reduce their error rates, which remain high and unstable throughout training.
-In contrast, settings that include the tool validation reward (Settings 3 and 5) learn to avoid invalid calls, with their error rates dropping rapidly to near-zero.
+\paragraph{Validation Reward Reduces Invocation Errors.} To evaluate the efficacy of our reward design in mitigating tool invocation errors, \autoref{fig:tool_invalid_rate} shows the invalid tool call rates across ablation configurations during training.
+The results indicate that the choice of reward components yields distinct learning behaviors.
+Configurations omitting the tool validation reward ($R_{\text{v}}$), such as Settings 1 and 4, struggle to reduce execution errors and exhibit unstable error rates throughout optimization.
+Conversely, configurations integrating $R_{\text{v}}$ (Settings 2, 3, 5, and 6) rapidly suppress invalid invocations and converge to near-zero.
 This suggests that directly penalizing invalid calls with $R_{\text{v}}$ is a highly effective strategy for training a more reliable agent.